About 8AKP

 Psychiatrists are trained to work with either adults or with children, and they are able to formally diagnose and treat their patients, including prescribed medication.

-• Parent and Infant Psychotherapy is a specialised form of psychotherapy that focuses on the relationship between a parent and their infant.
 The work involves being with both the parent and the infant together in sessions and exploring the healthy bond that is important for a child's emotional and psychological development.

 This type of therapy includes helping with difficulties such as postnatal depression, anxiety, feeding or sleeping problems, and attachment disorders.